-- António Guterres, Remarks to the Climate Adaptation Summit, 25 January 2021 at the UN Headquarters -
+- António Guterres, Remarks to the Climate Adaptation Summit, 25 January 2021 at the United Nations Headquarters -

 - 1. One of the key motivators for the establishment for the GCF was the much needed balance in favour of adaptation finance.
 If vulnerable communities are to be made climate resilient, climate finance institutions have to be effective and efficient.
-To our knowledge, this evaluation is so far the only and complete assessment of the GCF's approach to and portfolio of climate adaptation.
-The evaluation team has identified six key factors that are critical to the GCF's climate adaptation approach and portfolio.
+To our knowledge, this evaluation is so far the only complete assessment of the GCF portfolio and its approach to climate adaptation.
+The evaluation team has identified six key factors that are critical to the GCF climate adaptation approach and portfolio.
 These six factors are: the positioning of GCF vis-à-vis other climate funds and multilateral organizations; the capacity for adaptation planning; the opportunity to scale up with the private sector; the importance and urgency of adaptation action and finance; the measurability of results; and lastly, the need for innovation. - 2.
-This chapter presents the findings and recommendations of this report addressing these six key factors.
-This chapter compiles the conclusions and recommendations of the evaluation.
+This chapter presents the findings and recommendations of this report in addressing these six key factors, and compiles the conclusions and recommendations of the evaluation.
 The chapter highlights opportunities for the GCF which the Board can consider in the short to medium term.